 - Global Entry application fee reimbursement

-- 3x points on all travel and dining purchases
+- 3x points on dining purchases

+You can also earn 3X points on travel immediately after earning your $300 travel credit.
 If you are traveling through an airport with a Priority Pass lounge location, you and two travel companions can enter for free.

 Fly a Discount Airline to Avoid the Delta Baggage Fees